genji970/automated_worker/README.md

 You have to change path `~/automated_worker` -> `~/backend_server` after `git clone this repo`.

 ## How to Create `credentials.json` for Gmail OAuth
+# This is not a code thing(website).
+But need to do this to get access from google cloud site.
 ```python
 Follow these steps to create a Google OAuth JSON file and place it in this project.